Top Oz Tours offers a great range of London tours and experiences. You can browse the options here.

 There are a few cheap and not-so-nasty ways to sleep for less in London.
 Generator Hostels are revolutionising the concept of hostelling with their brand of hip, contemporary accommodation, while Airbnb has hundred of host properties on offer across the city.
 If you’ve got friends in cold places, you can always fall back on the great Aussie tradition of couch surfing (or ‘dossing’ as it’s fondly known).

-You can fork out for one of the ubiquitous open double-decker bus tours, or you can create your own for a fraction of the price!
-Swipe your Oyster Card and climb aboard the bus route of your choosing (Route 9 between Hammersmith and Aldwych will give you a great taste of city sights).
-Alternatively, just wing it and go on a mystery tour on the first double decker that comes along.
+You can fork out for one of the ubiquitous open double-decker bus tours operating in London, or you can create your own for a fraction of the price!
+Swipe your Oyster Card and climb aboard the bus route of your choosing.
+Route 9 (which runs between Hammersmith and Aldwych) will take you past several key sights.
+Alternatively, just wing it and go on a magical mystery tour on board the first double decker that comes along.

 While London can devour your daily holiday budget in one breakfast, it paradoxically serves up priceless art and culture for free.
 But we’ll take it!
 Excluding major exhibitions, the Tate Britain, Tate Modern, National Gallery, National Portrait Gallery, British Museum, Saatchi Gallery, Serpentine, and many others will cost you absolutely nothing to visit — allowing you to truly appreciate art for art’s sake.